andresOchoaHernandez/VeroTest/README.md

 # VeroTest
-WebApp base on springboot, graphql and react to create/execute tests online
+WebApp based on springboot, graphql and react to create/execute tests online